FrameworkComputer/linux-docs/framework12/nixOS.md

 [nixos-hardware](https://github.com/NixOS/nixos-hardware/tree/master/framework/12-inch/13th-gen-intel) repository provides some tweaks for Framework 12.

-It can be enabled by adding the `nixos-hardware/framework/12-inch/13th-gen-intel` module to your nixOS modules.
+It can be enabled by adding the `<nixos-hardware/framework/12-inch/13th-gen-intel>` module to your NixOS modules.

 ## Enabling the accelerometer